domsson/tabs.js/README.md

 ## Markup requirements

 1. Set the `data-tabs` attribute on your tab button container
-2. Either have the buttons be direct children of the container, or set an attribute of your choice for every button, then hand that in via the `btn_attr` option
+2. Either have the buttons be direct children of the container, or hand in the `btn_select` option with a custom CSS selector for the buttons
-3. Every button needs to be (or contain) an anchor element with a href that targets another element's id
+3. Every button needs to be (or contain) an anchor element with a `href` that targets another element's `id` (the other element being the tab container element)

 ### Markup example